lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup (for Kotlin).md

 ![](../../../../../img/intellij/skip_maven_build.png)

 To reduce the time spent indexing the repository upon startup, exclude any large directories that do not contain files that are relevant to you.
 For example, you should exclude any `node_modules` directories.
+These exclusions will take effect the next time you open IntelliJ so that indexing does not take longer than about thirty seconds.

 ## Importing Gradle Project